“Draw and Tell”: A Great Way to Grab the Interest of Children

-Make sure you read through the text of the story a couple of times so that you are familiar with the order in which things happen and which shapes go along with which part of the story.
+Make sure you read through the text of the story a couple of times to be familiar with the order in which things happen and which shapes go along with which part of the story.
 You don’t need to memorize it.
 You can keep the text on your lap and refer to it as you draw on the board.

 I have found that a nice big whiteboard works the best, but you can also use a big pad of paper to tell the story.
 If you are feeling really hesitant, you can pencil in the drawing very lightly so that your audience can’t see it, and then you can go over it with a bigger and darker marker.

 Remember to involve your audiences you tell the story.
-When I draw the shapes, I ask the children if they can identify them.
+When I draw the shapes, I ask the children to identify them.
 And remember to portray the emotion of the story.
 You can show how frustrated Mrs. MacGregor is when she can’t find what she’s looking for.

 Other Ways to Tell the Story

-Some people like to use flannel boards when they tell stories, and I have adapted the story so that it can be used as a flannel board story.
-Down towards the end of the article, you will see patterns for cutting out felt to make your own pieces for the story, and another format for reading the story that works well with flannel board narration.
+Some people like to use flannel boards when they tell stories, and I have adapted the story to be used as a flannel board story.
+Towards the end of the article, you will see patterns for cutting out felt to make your own pieces for the story and another format for reading the story that works well with flannel board narration.
 Some people feel more secure if they have all the pieces in front of them and can just place them on the board as they tell the story.

 Telling "Mrs. MacGregor’s Salad" as a Flannel Board

-In order to do this story is a flannel board, you’ll first need to cut out all the pieces from felt.
+To do this story is a flannel board, you’ll first need to cut out all the pieces from felt.
 I’ve included links to PDF documents you can use as patterns.
-I have one which shows the different colors, so that the radishes you use for eyes will be white, and the irises inside will be green.
+I have one which shows the different colors so that the radishes you use for eyes will be white, and the irises inside will be green.

 I think it also works if you just do it in black-and-white, so I have included a template for that as well.
 Just cut out the different shapes, and then make sure you outline the edges with the dark marker such as a black sharpie.
-Children are able to figure out the picture of a rabbit just as well from black-and-white as they can from color.
+Children can figure out the picture of a rabbit just as well from black-and-white as they can from color.